jean-t86/quote-api/README.md

 I used the codebase with the completed project, and as first commit, removed all the server code for a fresh start.

+This code can be compared to the one in the `develop` branch to observe how the end-result implementation differs.

 ## General Information
 This is a practice lab from the [Back-end Engineer path on Codecademy](https://www.codecademy.com/learn/paths/back-end-engineer-career-path).
 The course teaches all the major technologies and skills that a back-end engineer needs to know.